Laura Tach

 Laura Tach is an American professor of policy analysis and management and sociology at Cornell University.
 She is the co-director with Rachel Dunifon of Cornell Project 2Gen, a research initiative supporting disadvantaged caregivers and children.
 In collaboration with the Cornell Cooperative Extension of Tompkins County, Tach studies the relationship between opioid abuse and child maltreatment.
 The study was funded by a multi-year grant from the William T. Grant Foundation.
 Tach has studied the relationship between "microenvironments", or the neighborhood blocks where one resides, affect educational success.

+She earned a PhD at Harvard University.